Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage

 \subsection{Fusion of Block-Based and Keypoint-Based Methods}

 For better detection performance, combining the advantages of block-based and keypoint-based methods have currently become a trend.
-Pun \emph{et al}. \cite{b25} used adaptive over-segmentation algorithm to divide the host image into non-overlapping and irregular blocks.
-They also proposed a new forgery region extraction algorithm by replacing feature points with small superpixels to generate detected regions.
-But the accuracy of the localization depends on the initial size of superpixels and the detected results have fuzzy boundaries.
+Some researchers proposed to segment the host image into non-overlapped and irregular blocks and then to match features extracted from those segmented regions \cite{b39,b25}.
+But their accuracy depends on the size of superpixels and detected results may have fuzzy boundaries.
 Zheng \emph{et al}. \cite{b26} classified the host image into textured and smooth regions in which, SIFT and Zernike features were respectively extracted and matched.
 However, this method cannot accurately distinguish between smooth and textured areas, especially when tampered regions are attacked by noise.
 Zandi \emph{et al}. \cite{b27} proposed a new interest point detector and used an effective filtering algorithm and an iteration algorithm to improve their performance.
 Although they can effectively detect tampered areas in low contrast areas, their detected results usually contain mismatches.
 Pun and Chung \cite{b28} proposed a two-stage localization for CMFD.
 The weber local descriptor (WLD) was extracted from each superpixel in their rough localization stage, and in their precise localization stage, discrete analytic Fourier-Mellin transform (DAFMT) of roughly located areas were extracted.
+Li and Zhou \cite{b42} proposed a hierarchical matching strategy to improve the keypoint matching problems and an iterative localization technique to localize the forged areas.
 Wang \emph{et al}. \cite{b29} classified irregular and non-overlapping image blocks into smooth and textured regions.
 They combined RANSAC algorithm with a filtering strategy to eliminate false matches.
 This method can detect a high-brightness smooth forgery.
-However, these two methods \cite{b28,b29} achieve high detecting accuracy at the expense of running efficiency.
+However, these methods achieve high detecting accuracy at the expense of low efficiency.